WHMCS/developer-docs/provisioning-modules/custom-functions.md

 +++

-Custom functions allow definition of extra operations that run using the module.
+Custom functions allow you to define operations that run using the module.
-The custom functions can perform actions, or define extra client area pages/output.
+The custom functions can perform actions or define additional Client Area pages or output.
-Permissions can be granted for who can use each custom function, be it just clients, just admins, or both.
+Permissions can be granted for who can use each custom function (just clients, just admins, or both).

-The convention for custom function names follow the same as any other function of a module.
+The convention for custom function names is the same as any other module function.
-It must begin with the module **filename_**, and then the custom function name.
+It must begin with the module filename (`filename_`) and the custom function name.

-The easiest way to show this is with an example.

 ## Example Custom Function <a id="example-function"></a>

-Let’s take an example of a reboot & shutdown function in a VM/VPS system.
+Consider the following example of a reboot and shutdown function in a VM or VPS system:

 ```
 function mymodule_reboot($params) {